 Societal Impact

 Workplace drug testing policies extend beyond individual employment.
 They influence community health, public safety, and social equity.
 Excluding people from the workforce due to past drug use contributes to unemployment, poverty, and recidivism.
-And evidence shows drug testing disproportionately impacts people of color.
-Policymakers should consider the unintended consequences of workplace drug testing when shaping labor regulations.
+And evidence shows drug testing disproportionately impacts people of colour.
+Policymakers should consider the unintended consequences of workplace drug testing when shaping labour regulations.

 Zoom Testing is a leading UK drug testing company and a supplier of Drug Test Kits.